toolateralus/VM/lemur-vdk/computer.utils/tutorials - wip/applications.md

 }
 ```

+---
-- ##### Now, with that code in our files, and especially _with those comments and code READ_, we have a basic skeleton to get us started and running in a window with some bare functionality.
+### Now, with that code in our files, and the comments read, we have a basic skeleton to get us started and running in a window with some bare functionality.

 The next step would be actually installing our app, and running it.
-Now, theres a few ways to do this, we're just going to choose what
-will likely be the most common and easy to use.
-First, we need to talk about

-#### `startup.js`

-`startup.js` is a file located within each computer that, as the title suggests, is run at start-up.

-It doesn't matter where this file is as long as it's present.
-Why is that useful for us here?
-Well, we have provided some functionalities kind of geared towards use in start up.
-One of those features is setting an `installed apps directory.` There's already a tutorial on startup and scripting, see the documentation.
-Specifically here, we will just use this info to understand if we put our application in the default `installed apps directory`, `home/apps/...`
-our app will be installed next startup and we don't have to worry about it again.

 Apps must be reinstalled every time the computer starts as theyre all dynamically created runtime objects and there is no way to save them.

-So now, with our app in the `computer/home/apps/` directory, we can close and re-open our _Lemur_ machine to install, or we can just test directly by running the command
-`install 'home.app`
-which temporarily installs to this instance of the _Lemur_ machine
-for use this run-time.
+To just make it easy, the computer defaults to searching the entire file structure at startup and
+linking & gathering any `.app` directories with valid contents.

 You'll know your app is installed when its added as an icon on the desktop. right now this is basically the only way to start apps, outside of triggering from code.